MaiA14/hy_que/README.md

         return worker.Work(db.set);
     });
     ```
-    2) remove the sleep, handle it using promise.all
+    2) Remove the sleep, handle it using promise.all
     ```
       await Promise.all(workersPromises);
     ```